How to Manage Your Food Cravings

 Think about your last meal.
 Did you eat enough?
 Was the meal balanced with protein, carbohydrates, vegetables, and a healthy fat?
 If your meal was too small or not balanced, then you might be feeling real hunger.

 If it was a complete meal, take a look at what you ate.
-Some foods might not satiate you as long as others.
+Some foods might not keep you feeling full as long as others.
 Analyzing what you ate and how you felt after eating will help you determine what foods work best for you and your weight loss journey.

 Eat mindfully and move on.